Friday, January 29, 2010

 Random Facts 3

 If Barbie were life-size, her measurements would be 39-23-33.
-She would stand seven feet, two inches tall and have a neck twice the length of a normal human's neck.
+She’d stand 7 feet 2 inches tall, with a neck twice the length of a normal human’s.

-If the population of China walked past you in single file, the line would never end because of the rate of reproduction.
+If the entire population of China walked past you in single file, the line would never end due to the rate of reproduction.

-If you fart consistently for 6 years and 9 months, enough gas is produced to create the energy of an atomic bomb.
+If you farted consistently for 6 years and 9 months, you’d produce enough gas to equal the energy of an atomic bomb.

-If you keep a goldfish in a dark room, it will eventually turn white.
+A goldfish kept in a dark room long enough will eventually turn white.

-In ancient Egypt, priests plucked EVERY hair from their bodies, including their eyebrows and eyelashes.
+In ancient Egypt, priests removed every hair from their bodies—including eyebrows and eyelashes.

 It’s impossible to sneeze with your eyes open.